AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

     ...
 };
 ```
-Now the template constructors are used even for “normal” copying:
+Now the template constructors are used even for "normal" copying:
 ```c++
 C x;
 C y {x};  // uses the member template